As a climate champion, do you know how to use this one tip… a values sandwich, to get action on your climate projects?

 But for too long, we’ve let a few rich pipeline executives and the corrupt politicians in their pockets, divide us against each other.
 They do this to pad their profits by knowingly selling dirty jobs and a toxic pipeline that will warm our climate and damage the health of our most vulnerable citizens.

 We have the solutions to assure a clean healthy future.
 We can protect our air, water and land by switching to clean renewable energy.
-We must stop dirty pipelines, and end the toxic oil they carry.
+We must stop dirty pipelines, and end the toxic pollution they carry.

 This is a moment that we must stand with and for each other across our differences to ensure climate justice and a clean healthy future for all of our families.
 Call the PUC today and tell them, no corporate invasive species in our state.